• Skip to primary navigation

 Friends Art Lab is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-• Adding color: to make your play dough black, add black coloring to the water right before you pour it into the bowl.
-You can use liquid watercolors, food dye, or even gel icing!
+• 🌟To make your play dough black, add black coloring to the water right before you pour it into the bowl.
+You can use liquid watercolors, food coloring, or even gel icing.

 A close up of the Outer Space Play Dough Activity: the black play dough has been smooshed into a long oval and bouncy balls and glow in the dark stars are pressed into it.